 Where to buy Paupério Cookies

-Find them at A Vida Portuguesa and in grocers around the country.
+Find them at A Vida Portuguesa and in food stores in all major Portuguese cities.

 More excellent Portugal souvenirs